mmadrid509/Foundation-Information/README.md

 # Foundation-Information Basic Stuff
-This is a discord bot that has information about SCPs directly from the SCP wiki.
+This is a discord bot that has information about SCPs directly from the SCP wiki, along with some currency commands.

 Make sure to check the license!